Centre for Scientific Computing (CCS)

 Mammouth is part of the national computing platform coordinated by Compute Canada, which allows all Canadian researchers, regardless of their institution of origin, to have access to state-of-the-art computing equipment.
 The Mammouth’s operational costs and the services offered to the researchers using it are paid by the Université de Sherbrooke, the NSERC, the Fonds de recherche Nature et technologies Québec, and Nano-Québec, using funds obtained through Compute Canada and Calcul Québec.

-For more detailed information on the services offered, please contact the Centre for Scientific Computing team using the contact information listed on the Calcul Québec website.
+For more information on the services offered, please contact Alain Veilleux, Director of the Scientific Computing Centre.